sharath3001/21DaysChallenge_Python/README.md

 Day 10: Learnt about function returns and scopes.
 Day 11: Learnt more in detail about functions and learnt about tuples and dictionary.
 Day 12: Learnt about importing modules in python.
+Day 13: Learnt more about in-built modules and how to create module of your own.